SouthernMethodistUniversity/hpc_docs/_sources/about.md

 We suggest the following:

-\"Computational resources for this research were provided by SMU\'s O\’Donnell Data Science and Research Computing Institute.\"
+\"Computational resources for this research were provided by SMU\'s O\'Donnell Data Science and Research Computing Institute.\"